 - Bō are ineffective in confined spaces.
 The bō is cumbersome and requires large open spaces to be used effectively (e.g., parking lots, fields, the abandoned warehouse on Pier 54, etc.).
 However, in more confined places (e.g., hallways, apartments, aisles, etc.) you cannot swing the bō without hitting the walls, greatly reducing your available offensive and defensive options.

-- Bō are ineffective at close ranges.
-The bō requires opponents to stand outside of punching range, where it’s power is greatest.
+- 'Bō are ineffective at close ranges.
+The bō's power is greatest at the end of it's range.
 If you were to close the distance on a staff-wielding attacker, geometry will render their strike less powerful, and easier to block.
 Likewise, the bō quickly becomes a liability in the clinch.

 - Kūsankū movements are impossible.
-Because the bō requires both hands to operate, a bō can be used for offence or defense, but it cannot attack and defend simultaneously.
+Because the bō requires both hands to operate, a bō can be used for offense or defense, but it cannot attack and defend simultaneously.
 Most of the defenses against staff-wielding attackers are based on exploiting this weakness.

 For more information on bōjutsu, please consult Fumio Demura's Karate Weapons of Self-Defense: The Complete Edition, or a used copy of his earlier book, Bo: Karate Weapon of Self-Defense.
 (Though this might seem like a cop-out, no one can do a decent job of teaching bōjutsu without blatantly plagiarizing that book in some way.)

 We will not make an in-depth or rigorous study of bōjutsu; we will only explain how the bō is used within Goshin-Jutsu.
 Our weapons training serves as a supplement and teaching aid to our empty-hands training, and primarily consists of practicing the and analyzing the bunkai for the following kata:

 Many different styles of bō are commercially available, but the majority of them are junk.